awsdocs/amazon-workmail-administration-guide/doc_source/what_is.md

 An AWS Simple AD, AWS Managed AD, or AD Connector created in AWS Directory Service\.
 If you create an organization using the Amazon WorkMail Quick setup, we create a WorkMail directory for you\.
 You cannot view a WorkMail directory in AWS Directory Service\.

 **User**
-A user created in the AWS Directory Service and enabled for Amazon WorkMail\.
+A user created in the AWS Directory Service\.
+When a user is enabled for Amazon WorkMail, they receive their own mailbox to access\.
+When a user is disabled, they cannot access Amazon WorkMail\.

 **Group**
-A group used in AWS Directory Service used as distribution list or security group in Amazon WorkMail\.
+A group used in AWS Directory Service\.
+A group can be used as a distribution list or a security group in Amazon WorkMail\.
+Groups do not have their own mailboxes\.

+**Resource**
+A resource represents a meeting room or equipment resource that can be booked by Amazon WorkMail users\.

 **Mobile device policy**
 Various IT policy rules that control the security features and behavior of a mobile device\.